cancelchain/documentation/docs/source/usage.rst

     The list of wallet addresses that when authenticated are granted the role of ``MILLER``.
 See :ref:`API Roles` for more information.

-    This value can also be set using the optional environment variable ``CC_MILLER_ADDRESSES`` with a comma-delimited list of wallet addresses.
+    This value can also be set using the environment variable ``CC_MILLER_ADDRESSES`` with a comma-delimited list of wallet addresses.

     Default: ``list()``